Celiac disease symptoms are not always recognized for what they are because they can be very similar to many other conditions.

 On the plus side at the moment food manufacturers are bringing out lots of new gluten free foods so the selection available to people with celiac disease symptoms is going up all the time.
 Even companies like Kellogg's are making gluten free breakfast cereals!

-DiarrheaNurse hopes that this article has been useful and if you have symptoms which your doctor cannot explain then prompt him or her to test you for celiac.
+DiarrheaNurse hopes that this article about celiac disease symptoms has been useful and if you have symptoms which your doctor cannot explain then prompt him or her to test you for celiac.
 It could change your life!

 Having G I does not just mean you have celiac disease.
 It could be an allergy to wheat or gluten sensitivity.